macy-k/Minesweeper_Project/README.md

 I want to make a minesweeper game where:
-- There is a ui window with a standard grid of 30x16 cells, a mine count, a timer, a reset button, a save button, a game-dimension selector, and (maybe) a mode selection panel.
+- There is a ui window with a standard grid of 30x16 cells, a mine count, a timer, a reset button, a save button, a load button, and game-dimension selector.
 - *YOU CAN CHOOSE DIMENSIONS OF GAME* in the game-dimension selector, so there can be **an arbitrary number of cells**.
 - All cells will be blank at the start until first user input that starts timer.
-- The first click will be guaranteed safe by removing any bombs in the vicinity of your first click and moving them to the top left corner, or the closest free cell to the right of the top left corner.
+- The first click will be guaranteed safe by removing any bombs in the vicinity of your first click and moving them to a random free spot on the board (that isn't also in the initial vicinity).
 This clears an initial area
 - From there, aside from initial area, bombs will be randomly distributed throughout remaining cells.
         Then the remaining non-bomb cells will be designated a number based on how many bombs are nearby.
 - Timer will start to tick up.
 Save button will now be able so save game state, so you can exit the application